*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 II.
 Industrialization & Technological Innovation

-Technological innovation accompanied economic development.
+¶ 14 Leave a comment on paragraph 14 0 Technological innovation accompanied economic development.
 For April Fool’s Day in 1878, the New York Daily Graphic published a fictitious interview with the celebrated inventor Thomas A. Edison.
 The piece described the “biggest invention of the age”—a new Edison machine that could create forty different kinds of food and drink out of only air, water, and dirt.
-“Meat will no longer be killed and vegetables no longer grown, except by savages,” Edison promise.
+“Meat will no longer be killed and vegetables no longer grown, except by savages,” Edison promised.
 The machine would end “famine and pauperism.”
 And all for $5 or $6 per machine!
 The story was a joke, of course, but Edison nevertheless received inquiries from readers wondering when the food machine would be ready for the market.
 Americans had apparently witnessed such startling technological advances—advances that would have seemed far-fetched mere years earlier—that the Edison food machine seemed entirely plausible. ((David Hochfelder, “Edison and the Age of Invention,” in <em”>A Companion to the Reconstruction Presidents 1865–1881, edited by Edward O. Frantz (Chichester, West Sussex, United Kingdom: Blackwell, 2014), 499.))

-Economic advances, technological innovation, social and cultural evolution, demographic transformations: the United States was a nation transformed.
+¶ 19 Leave a comment on paragraph 19 0 Economic advances, technological innovation, social and cultural evolution, demographic transformations: the United States was a nation transformed.
 Industry boosted productivity, railroads connected the nation, more and more Americans labored for wages, new bureaucratic occupations created a vast “white collar” middle class, and unprecedented fortunes rewarded the owners of capital.
-These revolutionary changes, of course, would not occur without conflict or consequence (see chapter 18), but they demonstrated the profound transformations remaking the nation.
+These revolutionary changes, of course, would not occur without conflict or consequence (see chapter 16), but they demonstrated the profound transformations remaking the nation.
 Change was not confined to economics alone.
 Change gripped the lives of everyday Americans and fundamentally reshaped American culture. ((Ibid., 499-517.))

 III.
 Immigration and Urbanization